 Generally, changes to Policy content should be saved as a new version.

-This ensures a record of any previous user acceptance is kept, and the new version with updated information can be sent for acceptance again.
+This ensures that any previous user acceptance is retained and that the updated version can be redistributed for fresh acceptance.

-However, it is understandable that sometimes the changes being made to a policy are not big enough to warrant a new version. e.g. to fix spelling mistakes, formatting or overall readability of the content.
+However, it is understandable that sometimes the changes to a policy are not big enough to warrant a new version. (e.g. to fix spelling mistakes, formatting or overall readability of the content).

-In these cases, there is a control in the Intranet that will allow administrators to make minor edits to a policy that is in the 'distribution' stage and may already have been accepted by users.
+In these cases, administrators can enable the Minor Edits control to make edits to a policy that is in the Distribution stage, even if it has already been accepted by users.

-This is a completely optional control and can be disabled if you would rather ensure that any edits require a new policy version to be created.
+This control is optional and can be disabled if you want all edits to require a new policy version.

 Toggle the option